 We have put robust systems in place to make sure that our EAL community's needs are met.
 Our EAL students' achievement and progress are monitored on a regular basis, and additional provision and support are available where necessary.
-Students for whom English is an additional language can rely on experienced staff members to provide comprehensive and curriculumrelated linguistic support.
+Students for whom English is an additional language can rely on experienced staff provide members to comprehensive and curriculumrelated linguistic support.